- Last updated:

 Economic Development Queensland is the authority responsible for assessing all development applications located within the Caloundra South PDA.
-All development applications are published on the Department of Infrastructure, Local Government and Planning website – narrow the search by selecting ‘Caloundra South’ in the drop down box and select ‘Decided Applications’ or ‘Current Applications’.
+All development applications are published on the Department of State Development, Manufacturing, Infrastructure and Planning website – narrow the search by selecting ‘Caloundra South’ in the drop down box and select ‘Decided Applications’ or ‘Current Applications’.

 To apply for a Building Approval building certifier must be contacted and engaged.
 There are a number of building certifiers on the Sunshine Coast.
 Applications must be made by a building certifier on your behalf.